 On first connection, you must connect to the device through its USB port.
 Once you have configured the device for the first time, you can enable access through the Ethernet port and remotely through the Wireless port

-Note: Before enabling the Ethernet Port or Wireless port for Configuration access, read the section "Recommended secure hardening guidelines" below.
+Note: Before enabling the Ethernet Port or Wireless port for Configuration access, read the section "Recommended secure hardening guidelines" at the end of this manual.

 Downloading and installing CConfig